othmanalikhan-datascience/project_captcha/README.md

 7. [Part 7: Conclusion](#part-7-conclusion)

 ## Part 1: Analysing the Problem (Four Step Plan)
 Let's sketch out the problem.
-My problem statement boils down to a single
+The problem statement boils down to a single line:
-line:

     "Given a captcha image, return the letters contained in that captcha."

-*But how?* Well, do we know of any system that can solve these captchas already?
-Yes!
+*But how?* Do we know of any system that can already solve these captchas?
 Humans!
-It would be reasonable at this point to ask our humans friends for 'inspiration'.
-How would a human solve this captcha?
-Breaking those steps down would be a good start.
+It would be reasonable to ask our humans friends for 'inspiration'.
+How *would* a human solve this captcha?
+If we can break those steps down, it would be a good start.
 What do these captchas even look like?

 <br>
 <p align="center">